openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 react-intl
 **********

-We will use `react-intl <https://github.com/yahoo/react-intl>`_ to internationalize React components, in agreement with `Paragon ADR-2 <https://github.com/edx/paragon/blob/master/docs/decisions/0002-react-i18n.rst>`_.
+We will use `react-intl <https://formatjs.io/docs/react-intl/>`_ to internationalize React components, in agreement with `Paragon ADR-2 <https://github.com/edx/paragon/blob/master/docs/decisions/0002-react-i18n.rst>`_.
 Our needs included the ability to add notes for translators and to get a translated message as a plain string (as opposed to only as a React component). react-intl is in line with current industry standards in i18n and meets edX needs.
-In order to add some browser shims, the Architecture team has published a thin wrapper around react-intl in the `frontend-i18n repo <https://github.com/edx/frontend-i18n>`_.
+In order to add some browser shims, the Architecture team has published a thin wrapper around react-intl in the `internationalization service <https://edx.github.io/frontend-platform/module-Internationalization.html>`_ of the `frontend-platform <https://github.com/edx/frontend-platform>`_ library.
 For consistency, use this wrapper, instead of importing react-intl directly.
+An application can only have one copy of react-intl running at a time.

 Alternatives Considered
 =======================